 It is easy to be overwhelmed by the seemingly uncountable monuments in the Kathmandu Durbar Square.
 The house of the Living Goddess, the ferocious Kal Bhairab, the red monkey god, and hundreds of erotic carvings are a few examples of the sights at the Square!
-The buildings here are the greatest achievements of the Malla dynasty, and they resulted from the great rivalry between the three palaces of Kathmandu, Patan and Bhaktapur.
+The buildings here are the greatest achievements of the Malla dynasty, and they resulted from the great rivalry between the three palaces of Kathmandu, Patan, and Bhaktapur.

-The Valley was divided among the children of Yaksya Malla.
-For visitors today and for the Nepalese, it was serendipitous that they and later their offspring’s began an artistic warfare trying to outdo each other in splendid constructions.
+The Valley was divided among the children of Yaksha Malla.
+For visitors today and for the Nepalese, it was serendipitous that they and later their offspring began artistic warfare trying to outdo each other in splendid constructions.
 Kings copied everything their neighbors’ built in an even grander style.

 The square is teeming with colorful life.
-Vendors sell vegetables, curios, flutes and other crafts around the Kasthamandap rest house.
+Vendors sell vegetables, curios, flutes, and other crafts around the Kasthamandap rest house.
 This rest house is said to have been built with the wood of a single tree and is the source from which the Kathmandu Valley got its name.

 The square boasts of many famous sites and unique architectures.

 The golden effigies of kings perched on the top of stone monoliths, the guardian deities looking out from their sanctuaries, the wood carvings in every place-struts, lintels, uprights, tympanums, gateways and windows-all seem to form a well-orchestrated symphony.
-The main items of interest in the Durbar Square are:
+The main items of interest in Durbar Square are:

 The history of the Valley, according to the legends, begins with Swayambhu, or the “the self-existent”.
 In times uncharted by history, Bodhisattva Manjushri came across a beautiful lake during his travel.
 He saw a lotus that emitted brilliant light at the lake’s center, so he cut a gorge in a southern hill and drained the waters to worship the lotus.

 The stupas central mast was damaged and replaced at that time.
-Peripheral sources of power were discovered on the hilltop as well and stupas, temples and rest houses were built to honor them.
+Peripheral sources of power were discovered on the hilltop as well and stupas, temples, and rest houses were built to honor them.
 Images of important deities, both Buddhist and Hindu, were also installed.
 Today, age-old statues and shrines dot the stupa complex.

 Behind the hilltop is a temple dedicated to Manjushri of Saraswati – the goddess of learning.
 Swayambhu is, perhaps, the best place to observe the religious harmony in Nepal.
-The stupa is among the most ancient in this part of the world and its worshippers are diverse from Newar nuns, Tibetan monks and Brahmin priests to lay Buddhists and Hindus.
+The stupa is among the most ancient in this part of the world and its worshippers are diverse from Newar nuns, Tibetan monks, and Brahmin priests to lay Buddhists and Hindus.

 Swayambhu is a major landmark of the Valley and looks like a beacon below the Nagarjun hill.
 It provides an excellent view of the Kathmandu Valley.
 Devotees have climbed the steps on the eastern side for centuries.
-Statues of the Buddha, mini stupas, monasteries and monkeys make the climb to Swayambhu – which is fairly steep but worthwhile.
+Statues of the Buddha, mini stupas, monasteries, and monkeys make the climb to Swayambhu – which is fairly steep but worthwhile.
 But for someone who is physically disabled or is pressed for time, the western road allows you to get off your transport almost at the base of the stupa.

 Boudhanath is among the largest stupas in South Asia and it has become the focal point of Tibetan Buddhism in Nepal.
 The white mound looms thirty-six meters overhead.
 The stupa is located on the ancient trade route to Tibet and Tibetan merchants rested and offered prayers here for many centuries.
 When refugees entered Nepal from Tibet in the 1950s, many of them decided to live around Boudhanath.

 They established many gompas and the “Little Tibet” of Nepal was born.
-This “Little Tibet” is still the best place in the Valley to observe Tibetan lifestyle.
+This “Little Tibet” is still the best place in the Valley to observe the Tibetan lifestyle.
 Monks walk about in maroon robes.
 Tibetans walk with prayer wheels in their hands and the rituals of prostration are presented to the Buddha as worshippers circumambulate the stupa on their hands and knees, bowing down to their lord.
 Many people believe that Boudhanath was constructed in the fifth century, but definite proof is lacking.

 The stupa is said to entomb the remains of a Kasyap sage who is venerable both to Buddhists and Hindus.
-One legend has it that a woman requested a valley king for the donation of ground required to build a stupa.
+One legend has it that a woman requested a Valley king for the donation of ground required to build a stupa.
 She said she needed land covered by one buffalo’s skin and her wish was granted by the King.
 She cut a buffalo skin into thin strips and circled off a fairly large clearing.
 The king had no choice but to give her the land.

 Pashupatinath is the holiest Hindu pilgrimage destination in Nepal.
-There are linga images of Shiva along with statues, shrines and temples dedicated to other deities in the complex.
+There are linga images of Shiva along with statues, shrines, and temples dedicated to other deities in the complex.
 A temple dedicated to Shiva existed at this site in AD 879.
 However, the present temple was built by King Bhupatindra Malla in 1697.
-A gold-plated roof, silver doors and woodcarvings of the finest quality decorate the pagoda construction.
+A gold-plated roof, silver doors, and woodcarvings of the finest quality decorate the pagoda construction.

 The temple now covers sixteen hundred years of Nepalese art history.
 The temple, built around the third century, is decorated by some of the best samples of stone, wood and metal craft in the valley.
-On the struts of the two-tiered Changu Narayan Temple, are the ten incarnations in which Narayan destroyed evil-doers.
+On the struts of the two-tiered Changu Narayan temple are the ten incarnations in which Narayan destroyed evil-doers.

 A sixth-century stone statue shows the cosmic form of Vishnu, while another statue recalls his dwarf incarnation when he crushed the evil king Bali.
 Vishnu as Narasingha disemboweling a demon is particularly stunning.
 The western bronze doors sparkle in the evening sunlight, dragons decorate the bells and handsome devas stare from the walls.